Candidates

 Key Takeaways

-• Generative AI’s energy consumption is projected to significantly increase by 2027, necessitating energy-efficient practices to mitigate environmental impacts.
+• Generative AI's energy consumption is projected to increase significantly by 2027, necessitating energy-efficient practices to mitigate environmental impacts.

 • The production and disposal of AI hardware contribute to electronic waste and carbon emissions, highlighting the need for sustainable sourcing and effective recycling strategies.